Fundamentals of Perpetual Futures: Data and Empirical Analysis

 \subsection{Data}

-We focus on the 5 largest cryptocurrencies excluding the stablecoins: Bitcoin (BTC), Ether (ETH), BNB (BNB), Dogecoin (DOGE), and Cardano (ADA) with a total market cap of 529 billion, which account for 64.15\% of the total market share of the Crypto market by November 2022.
+We focus on the five largest cryptocurrencies excluding stablecoins: Bitcoin (BTC), Ether (ETH), BNB (BNB), Dogecoin (DOGE), and Cardano (ADA) with a total market cap of \$1.83 trillion, which account for 73.2\% of the total market share of the Crypto market by March 2024.

 For each token, we obtain perpetual futures and spot prices at a 1-hour frequency from Binance.
+Binance is by far the leading exchange in the crypto realm.
+Another major benefit of using the Binance data is: nearly every part of our trading strategies can be completed within the same platform without delay in transferring funds.
+As such, it approximates the real-world investment opportunities faced by traders.

-We also get the perpetual funding rate value from Binance.
+We retrieve the perpetual funding rates from Binance.
 The funding rate is paid every 8 hours on Binance.
 So we have futures and spot prices every hour and realized funding rate payment at 8:00, 16:00, and 0:00 GMT each day.
-The perpetual and spot tradings are happening 24 hours per day and 7 days a week so there are no after-market hours in this market.
+The perpetual and spot tradings occur 24 hours per day and 7 days a week so there are no after-market hours in this market.

 We get the earliest possible data on perpetual futures trading from Binance.
-The table below lists the starting and ending dates of our data for each crypto.
-Our data ends on 2022-11-13, covering the latest fallout of the FTX.
+The table below lists the starting and ending dates of our data for each cryptocurrency.
+Our data ends on 2024-03-11, covering the fallout of the FTX.